Top Seven Pregnancy Myths - Debunked

 If you are worried about damaging the baby, don’t be.
 While brain fog pregnancy may stand in the way of certain positions, sex in itself, would not hurt the baby.
 The uterine muscles along with the amniotic sac protect the baby from impact during sexual intercourse.
 Nevertheless, in certain cases (such as potential miscarriages) doctors may advise against intercourse, so please check with your medical professional.

-*Note: Sexual transmitted diseases could still be transferred to you and your baby. *
+*Note: Sexually transmitted diseases could still be transferred to you and your baby. *

 Pregnancy Myth #3: No Coffee